elanale/TimeLink/README.md

 | **Manager** | ilan_danial+manager@outlook.com | manager123 | Team & job management |
 | **Employee** | ilan_danial+employee@outlook.com | employee123 | Time tracking only |

-> **Note:** Email verification is temporarily disabled for testing
+> **Note:** We currently have email verification closed for testing purposes

 ## ✨ Key Features

 ### For Employees
-- Clock in/out with **job selection** (required)
+- Clocking in and out with while requiring job selection
-- View personal time logs and weekly earnings
+- Having a view of their personal timetables and weekly earnings
-- Track hours by job
+- Keep track of hours by the job

 ### For Managers
-- Create and manage jobs with detailed tracking
+- Implement Jobs and manage them with detailed tracking features
-- View team status and hours
+- A view for team status and hours of employees managed by their specified managers
-- Invite new team members
+- The ability to invite new employees to the system
-- Complete or cancel jobs
+- The functionality of completing or cancelling jobs with the jobs dashboard

 ### For Admins

-- Full organization management
+- Total control of organization with full permissions
-- Employee wage settings
+- Access to employee wage settings
 - Access to all manager features

 ## 🏗️ Job Management

 Jobs include:
-- Job number and name
+- Job # and name
-- Client and location info
+- Client and location data
-- Priority levels (Low → Urgent)
+- Urgency Tiering
 - Time estimates vs actual hours
 - Status tracking (Active/Completed/Cancelled)
-- Cost calculations
+- Calculations of the costs of jobs

 ## 🛠️ Tech Stack